Become an expert in EDR evasion & shellcode loader development!

 An important note: in the context of this workshop, “evasion” or “bypass” means that the developed shellcode loaders are neither actively detected nor blocked by prevention mechanisms of an EDR.
 This means that no direct alerts are triggered on the target system or in the web console of the respective EDR.
 However, this does not mean that no telemetry is generated by these activities – security-related events could still be used for behavioral analysis.

-✔️ 1200-page A4 script with theory & detailed workbooks
+✔️ Comprehensive script (1,060 pages, A4) with theory & detailed workbooks – digital (PDF) & printed as a Book

-✔️ Practical POCs with step-by-step implementation & debugging focus
+✔️ Practical PoCs with step-by-step implementation & debugging focus

 ================================================================================